JDarthenay/candybox/README.md

   - Peaceful Forest: chests pop up more often
   - Goblin Mount: tenacious goblins may drop more candies and may drop lollipops
   - Goblin Mount: chests pop up more often

+### 2.1 - 09/05/2021
+- Minor glitches
+  - While generating unicorns, one cannot overwrite another anymore
+- eXtended mode
+  - the "more candies spell" can now produce up to 330,000 candies
+- eXtended mode hidden features
+  - Non sick goblins, the whale and knights can drop health potions.
+  - Trolls and the cow king can drop berserk potions.